Filing a Wrongful Death Lawsuit for Mesothelioma

 Most mesothelioma lawsuits settle out of court.
 These settlements provide guaranteed compensation.
 The average mesothelioma settlement is between $1 million and $2 million.

-- $32M in 2021: A South Carolina jury awarded compensatory and punitive damages to the estate of Kathy Weist, who died of mesothelioma after secondary exposure to asbestos.
+- $32M: A South Carolina jury awarded compensatory and punitive damages in 2021 to the estate of Kathy Weist, who died of mesothelioma after secondary exposure to asbestos.

-- $30M in 2023: An Illinois jury awarded $30 million to the estate of Thomas Jackson, who died of mesothelioma following secondary asbestos exposure through his father’s employment with Bridgestone Firestone Tires America.
+- $30M: An Illinois jury awarded this trial verdict in 2023 to the estate of Thomas Jackson, who died of mesothelioma following secondary asbestos exposure through his father’s employment with Bridgestone Firestone Tires America.

-- $12.1M in 2021: The estate of Robert Mitchell received damages in a wrongful death lawsuit against John Crane Inc. Mitchell died of mesothelioma after exposure to asbestos rope packing.
+- $12.1M: The estate of Robert Mitchell received damages in a wrongful death lawsuit against John Crane Inc. in 2021.
+Mitchell died of mesothelioma after exposure to asbestos rope packing.

-- $8.8M in 2023: A jury awarded damages to the estate of John Metzger, who died of mesothelioma after exposure to asbestos cement pipe made by Johns Manville.
+- $8.8M: A jury awarded damages in 2023 to the estate of John Metzger, who died of mesothelioma after exposure to asbestos cement pipe made by Johns Manville.

-Following a $20 million asbestos-talc verdict, defendants DAP and Vanderbilt Minerals settled outside of court with Kathleen Peckham, who claimed her husband died of mesothelioma following exposure to asbestos in DAP 33 window glaze.
+Following a $20 million asbestos-talc verdict, defendants DAP and Vanderbilt Minerals settled outside of court with Kathleen Peckham, whose lawsuit claimed her husband died of mesothelioma following exposure to asbestos in DAP 33 window glaze.
 While the settlement is private, the companies settled to avoid punitive damages and the appeals process.

 A qualified mesothelioma attorney has the expertise to advise families whether to settle or wait for trial.
 Compensation may also be available through wrongful death claims filed with asbestos trust funds.

-Who Can File a Wrongful Death Lawsuit for Mesothelioma?
+Start My LawsuitWho Can File a Wrongful Death Lawsuit for Mesothelioma?

 The estate representative, also called a personal representative, has the legal right to file a wrongful death lawsuit for mesothelioma.
 This person manages legal matters after someone dies from an asbestos-related illness.
 The estate representative may be a family member, but sometimes the court chooses someone else if there’s no will.